 Optimally gelatin should be obtained from bone marrow, skins, joints and hooves of wild animals like turkey, hogs, pheasant, deer, moose, etc. If you do not have the ability to hunt the next best thing would be sourcing bones and meat from a local farmer who raises his herd on grass and finishes them on grass without the use of antibiotics or hormones.
 Health food stores are good sources but often times pricey.

-If sourcing is a challenge Great Lakes Gelatin is an option that will benefit your intestinal tract.
+If sourcing is a challenge Great Lakes Gelatin is often used, however, is not GAPS approved.
 Great Lakes says, “Gelatin is the naturally occurring protein collagen.”

 Great Lakes is sold in three bottles, which are not all gut healing.

 The red can is beef origin from skins, joints and collagen.
 It dissolves in hot liquid and makes a fantastic gelatin.
 Great Lakes tells me their beef gelatin is, “Extracted as Type B bovine hide.
 The cattle for our Type B gelatin and collagen are grass-fed, grass finished in Argentina, no hormones, antibiotics or pesticides are used.
 The gelatin and collagen is processed in Argentina and brought to the US where we can it.”
 Great Lakes tells me Type B simply means bovine.
-This product is Kosher certified and GAPS legal.
+Again, this product is not GAPS approved.
 For a GAPS book on gut healing click here.
-This gelatin is tasteless and can be readily used for desert items.
+This gelatin is tasteless and is often used for dessert items.

 Please note the red can often appears orange in online pictures.
 Be sure to read the label.

 The orange can is porcine gelatin made from pork skins, joints and collagen.
 Great Lakes tells me the gelatin is, “Extracted as Type A from porcine skin.
 The hogs are conventionally raised on hog farms.
 We do try to get skins from smaller farms but that is not always possible.”
 Great Lakes says the term Type A refers simply to pork gelatin.
-This product is GAPS legal to learn more click here.
+Again, this product is not GAPS approved.
 When asked if they are fed GMO feed the answer was, “I would like to believe that the hogs are frolicking in the fields but I do not think that is the case.”
 Extremely damaged guts may not be able to tolerate the porcine gelatine, due to the feed.
-For those rare cases use the beef gelatin only until healing takes place on GAPS and it can be introduced.
+For those rare cases where gelatin is used, the best choice for a damaged microbiome is the beef gelatin.

 Using porcine gelatin to make marshmallows or marshmallow fluff will create lighter fluffier marshmallows.
 For a marshmallow fluff recipe using gelatin click here.
 Be aware that it congeals faster than the beef.

 The green can which is collagen hydrolysate does not gel and can therefore be used in cold or hot liquid, sprinkled on cereal or added to coffee.
 Great Lakes says it is, “Hydrolyzed for quick assimilation into the body and improved hydration to the connective tissues.”
-Be advised the green can is highly processed and not for those with gut damage, it is not GAPS legal.
+Be advised the green can is highly processed and not for those with gut damage, it is not GAPS approved in any way due to additional processing.

 According to Great Lakes the gelatin contains 19 amino acids.
 The average result for both Type A and Type B for the top ranking amino acids are as follows: